UriShX/jekyll-highlight-param/README.md

 ### Using variables names for the language

+_Please note: Since v0.0.2 passing variables to the `highlight_param` tag is done in a similar way to the syntax for passing variables to other tags, such as `link`.
+This is a breaking change from v0.0.1._

 The name of the language you for the code to be highlighted can be specified as a variable instead of specifying the language directly in the template.
 For example, suppose you defined a variable in your page's front matter like this:

 ```yaml